Wesseldr/vagrant-QSTK/README.md

 *DISCLAIMER*
-All credits for QuantSoftware Toolkit goes to the team of [QSTK](http://wiki.quantsoftware.org/index.php?title=QuantSoftware_ToolKit), Here we just build a complete VirtualMachine around it so it can be easily used on 'any' os as long as it supports the free software VirtualBox from Oracle
+All credits for QuantSoftware Toolkit goes to the team of [QSTK](http://wiki.quantsoftware.org/index.php?title=QuantSoftware_ToolKit), Here we just build a complete VirtualMachine around it so it can be easily used on 'any' os as long as it supports the free software VirtualBox from Oracle and the opensource tool Vagrant

 Also the [ipython notebook application](http://ipython.org/notebook.html) is installed for easy usages of python code snippets.

 BE PATIENT!
-It takes a long time to install all the dependency, the good news is you don't need to do anything but wait and no changes are made to your installation since everything is run inside a VM
+It takes a long time to install all the dependency, the good news is you don't need to do anything but wait.
+No changes are made to your local python installation since everything is run inside a VM

 ### Requirements ###